 It’s an amazing place to get delicious, fresh seafood while enjoying the stunning beaches.

 You can go whale watching, fishing, or shopping, and there are plenty of great dining options, too.

-It may not be as action packed as some other locations, but this is one of the most relaxing and peaceful vacation spots you’ll find in California.
+It may not be as action-packed as some other locations, but this is one of the most relaxing and peaceful things to do in California.

 It’s perfect for those looking for a little respite from the hustle and bustle of city life!

 20. Big Bear Lake

 Big Bear Lake is located in the San Bernardino Mountains, and it showcases a one-of-a-kind side of California: one involving its greenery, nature, and all things down to earth.

 Even its attached town is worthy of the trip, providing visitors with calm relaxation and a happy atmosphere.